 Our PAs go through a lengthy process to get kicked in the head for a living.
 First they are vetted by our senior staff to see if they have the temperament and heart for this work.
 No shifty or selfish characters allowed.
 After passing a full background check by our colleagues at Gavin De Becker, Inc., they take the Men’s Basics Course so they see what it feels like from outside the suit.
 Then they go through an extensive instructor training course where they learn how to wear the suit of extensive padding, absorb blows and react realistically, fight to different levels of different classes, and give constructive feedback to female, male and child students.
 During this time, they also develop their mugger persona – the bad guy they become when they put their helmets on, and shadow senior PAs in ongoing classes.

 One thing that makes IMPACT unique is “the suit.”
 Perhaps you’ve seen them on TV or at a local event.

 Our padded assailants wear specially designed, protective armor so that our students can strike full-force and find out what it really takes to confront a larger person or to deliver a knockout blow to an aggressor.
 They are protected from head to toe, providing students with the unique opportunity to fight back using all of their strength and without hesitation.

-The helmets are designed and built by Johnny Albano, IMPACT Lead Instructor, Instructor Trainer.
-One instructor described wearing the suit like “being in a bumper car; you can feel the impact but not the force.”
+The protective gear, Rhino Armor, and the classic armor is designed and built by Johnny Albano, IMPACT Lead Instructor and Instructor Trainer.
+One instructor described what it’s like wearing the suit: “it’s like being in a bumper car; you can feel the impact but not the force.”

-Our suits are in constant development incorporating the latest materials and research.
-Each mugger instructor’s suit is custom-made for him.
+Our protective armor is in constant development incorporating the latest materials and research.
+Each padded assailant suit is custom-made for him or her.

 Our Teaching Staff: